Furloughed Employees- How To Bring Them Back?

 Employers save money, but not as much as they think they will, because so many of an employer’s costs for benefits continue during furloughs.- Susan Heathfield

 Benefits, depending on the duration of the furlough, should be paid to employees during a leave.
 Also, upper management generally gets paid for all their contributions during the furlough.
-Thus the sad truth is that furlough will slash costs, but they won't be removed.
+Thus the sad truth is that furlough will slash costs, but companies won't remove them.

 Sometimes furlough happens in the middle of an ongoing project.
 It slows down the work momentum, failing innovative ideas.
 When work gets restarted, employees tend to lose their track of work, and it hampers productivity.
 They may need time to get the same efficiency back.
 Again, sometimes some employees may not return to work at all.
 It will require new employees to be recruited and trained, leading to further expenses and time consumption.

 Employees can face increased tension and suspicions, thus decreasing job efficiency.
 Especially if a furlough is unexpected, employees may become worried about their future in the organization.
 They may also fall prey to misinformation and gossip.

 While on furlough, the top performers are the most likely to find new jobs.
 They might use the opportunity to update their resumes and begin job hunting.
 It is possible even if they know that their furlough is short-term.

 Now, let's know how to re-onboard furloughed employees.

 Coming back to Coronavirus and its effects across the globe, organizations are experiencing unthinkable uncharted waters.
 Employers have to deal with a host of challenges in getting furloughed employees back to work.
 Now is the time for organizations to pave the groundwork for unique return-to-work plans to be enforced.